renpy/renpy/sphinx/source/atl.rst

     :default: (0.0, 0.0)

     If not None, specifies the polar coordinate center, relative to the upper-left of the containing area.
-Setting the center using this allows for circular motion in position mode.

-    This should be set before :tpref:`angle` or :tpref:`radius`.
+The :tpref:`angle` and :tpref:`radius` properties can then be used to specify a position relative to this point.

 .. transform-property:: alignaround

     :type: (float, float)
-    :default: (0.0, 0.0)

-    If not None, specifies the polar coordinate center, relative to the upper-left of the containing area.
-Setting the center using this allows for circular motion in align mode.

-    This should be set before :tpref:`angle` or :tpref:`radius`.
+    This sets :tpref:`around` to the given position.

+    Then, as the displayable is rotated, :tpref:`xanchor` and :tpref:`yanchor` are set to this, rotated by :tpref:`angle` around (0.5, 0.5).

+    The most sensible use case for this is to set alignaround to (0.5, 0.5), which makes it possible to use angle and radius to position the center of the child around the center of the screen.
+Other values are not recommended.

 .. transform-property:: angle